 The Baby Becomes a Toddler

-From an owner standpoint, the network marketing model offers a lot of great options as well.
+From an owner standpoint, the network marketing model offers a lot of great perks as well.

 Rather than pay for marketing on the front end, owners get to pay only for performance.